MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v0.md

 **`customTemplateParameters`** - **Template parameters**<br>
 `string`.
 Optional.
 Use when `templateType = custom`.
 Default value: `{}`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies parameters which will be passed to Packer for building a custom template.
 This should map to the `variables` section in your custom template.
-For example, if the template has a variable named `drop-location`, then add a parameter here with name `drop-location` and a value which you want to use.
+For example, if the template has a variable named `drop-location`, then add a parameter here with the name `drop-location` and a value which you want to use.
 You can link the value to a release variable as well.
-To view/edit the additional parameters in a grid, click on `…` next to text box.
+To view/edit the additional parameters in a grid, click on `…` next to the text box.
 <!-- :::editable-content-end::: -->
 <br>